-A coronary angiography is a test to find out if you have a blockage in a coronary artery.
-Your doctor will be concerned that you are at risk of a heart attack if you have unstable angina, atypical chest pain, aortic stenosis, or unexplained heart failure.
+Your doctor will want to do a coronary angiography if they’re concerned that you’re at risk of a heart attack, or if you have unstable angina, atypical chest pain, aortic stenosis, or unexplained heart failure.

 A slight burning or “flushing” sensation can be felt after the dye is injected.